5 Ways To Fix A Package Queen That Failed

 Two hives can be combined into one hive easily and are sometimes all a beekeeper can do.
 It may be time to combine two hives if winter is coming and there isn’t enough time for the queenless hive to prepare for winter or all resources for requeening have been exhausted.
 Combining two hives is very simple, the easiest method to do it is the newspaper combine method.

 It is almost fruitless to allow a failing queen or a queenless colony to go into winter.
+Hives in these conditions cannot survive a cold night, as the small cluster will not be able to maintain warmth and will likely perish before spring.
 Hives in these conditions cannot survive the cold nights of winter, starving long before dandelions break the ground in the spring.
 But, a beekeeper can learn a lot from letting a weak hive go into winter.

 It can help you get a baseline for the minimum population needed to survive the winter.
 It can also give you an idea of how long a weak colony can survive and how much honey they eat.
 Learning what doesn’t work is just as valuable as learning what does.